 Back down at street level we randomly followed the narrow lanes until we emerged on a shopping street which we followed up to a pretty circular piazza with tunnels between the houses to access it.
 The houses are built on the site of the old Roman amphitheatre, hence the circle shape.
 It would have been lovely to have had lunch here rather than the bland one we’d had in Pisa….
 Ah well!
 We randomly wandered a little more before taking the train back to Pisa as sun lowered in the sky and sunset beckoned.

-And so to the main reason for our visit.
+And so to the main reason for our visit – the Leaning Tower of Pisa.
 The streets were much quieter now in Pisa as we walked the twenty minute route from the train station to the tower, stopping off in Chevaliers Square.
 The tower area still had plenty of people wandering around but we were able to move easily enough without being over crowded.
 Of course we had to do the silly selfies along with most others who were there.